 Generally yes, if you are demonstrably in a pandemic-related emergency despite the other loans or grants.

-It depends on the situation.
-Students submitting an application must declare that they do not expect further income for the month for which they apply for interim financial aid, and have not applied for or intend to apply for further pandemic-related support (such as from emergency funds, foundations or sponsoring associations).
-This excludes financial means that are not used to pay for daily living costs such as the support from a technical fund for your IT hardware, or financial aid for the self-empoyed.
+That depends on the situation.
+Students submitting an application must declare that they have not applied for or intend to apply for further pandemic-related support (such as from emergency funds, foundations or sponsoring associations) in the month of application for interim financial aid.
+This excludes financial means that do not pay for daily living costs such as the support from a technical grant for your IT equipment, or operational support for the self-employed.
 If you are in a proven pandemic-related emergency, you can receive interim financial aid irrespectively from such other support.

 Yes, you do qualify!
 BAföG notifications are not tested.
 What counts is that you are nevertheless in a pandemic-related emergency.
 Your account statements must demonstrate that previous income of the same amount from jobs and/or family support has ceased owing to the pandemic.

-32. This BMBF interim financial aid is an allowance.
+31. This BMBF interim financial aid is an allowance.
 Will this allowance be deducted from my BAföG support?
-Does this mean that I will be receiving less BAföG?
+Does this mean that I will receive less BAföG?

-36. If I can find a job again after all when I have received this interim financial aid, must I pay the money back?
+35. If I find a job again when I have received this interim financial aid, must I pay the money back?

 This is both for secure identification and protects you and other students from fraud.